 When team development begins, the team mebers are initially polite.
 They find out about one another and the work to be done.
 There is typically a “honeymoon” period when people are excited about the newness and potential of being on the team.
 Some may also be fearful or timid in response to the change.

 Forming is best done with high task and low support to provide structure while the new group develops.
 Introduce people to one another with an orientation of how everyone will work together.
 Allow opportunities for people to socialize.
-Clearly communicate the vision and goals of the work to be done to help the team understand what is to be achieved.
+Clearly communicate the vision and goals of the work to perform to help the team understand what to achieve.
 Do not overwhelm people with too much detail or expect “perform” behavior at this stage.
 Engage all team members and draw out quiet ones.